junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 HIV medicines for mother and baby if mother or father has HIV (see p.
 398).

-Fetoscope—or fetal stethoscope—for listening to the baby’s heartbeat through the mother’s belly.
+Fetoscope, or fetal stethoscope, for listening to the baby’s heartbeat through the mother’s belly.

 Blunt-tipped scissors for cutting the cord before the baby is all the way born (extreme emergency only).